 This is the most centrally located of our recommended guest houses in Newark, just a 10-minute walk from the market square.
 Both Newark North Gate and Newark Castle railway stations are within a 15-minute walk or a short taxi ride.

 View prices on Booking.com6.
-The White Dove
+The Five Bells Inn Claypole

 View prices on Booking.com7.
 Manor Court